 We welcome singers from all tribes and traditions.
-Because this is an improvisation project you need some experience as a singer (choir, band, solo, teaching, workshops, etc) to take part.
-There will be some preparation sessions for people who want to join who have little improvisation experience.
-These sessions will run in Jan/Feb 2017 initially and will be called ‘Vocal Tai Toc’ sessions, developing out from Jenni’s other project Vocal Tai Chi.
+Because this is an improvisation project you need some experience as a singer ( in a choir, band, solo, teaching or vocal workshops) to take part.
+There may be some preparation sessions for people who want to join who have little improvisation experience.

 Introduction to TOC

 This is an improvisation choir, for singers with some experience.
 We will be working towards informal friends and family concerts.

 We will be creating improvised vocal music together, both in the moment of the performance and through devising processes in rehearsals.
 Jenni Roditi will lead through directed conducting and by giving musical instructions on which we will build new pieces.

 Some sessions will include rehearsal assistants from TIC or other outside special guest leaders from time to time.

 The mission is to work with people who have some experience in vocal performance or who are willing to develop their improvisation skills.
 The conducting signals method focuses and shapes what is latent.
 The latent process in the group determines the shape of the conducting signals.
 It is a two way street.
 Within this melting pot a key aim will be to perform exciting and unusual vocal pieces created in the moment – as well as devise pieces, develop ensemble skills and enable singers to grow creatively while learning to respond to direction, rather like an actor and a theatre director would work together.
 We are working towards public performance so we need to aim for the best we can.